top of page

 Victorian State Schools Spectacular

-In 2024, our school once again proudly participated in the Victorian State Schools Spectacular (VSSS), a major event that brings together talented students from across the state to showcase their skills in dance, music, and performance.
+Our school has proudly taken part in the Victorian State Schools Spectacular (VSSS) for many years, an event that brings together talented students from across the state to showcase their skills in dance, music, and performance.

-The dancers followed a demanding rehearsal schedule, meeting twice weekly at school to practice their choreography, as well as joining hub rehearsals with other schools throughout the year.
-These rehearsals not only sharpened their dance abilities but also allowed the students to collaborate, build teamwork, and forge new friendships.
+The students followed a demanding rehearsal schedule, meeting twice weekly at school to practice their choreography, as well as joining hub rehearsals with other schools throughout the year.
+These rehearsals sharpened their skills, encouraged collaboration, built teamwork and fostered new friendships.
 Their hard work culminated in a 3-day camp in Melbourne, where they spent two full days rehearsing at John Cain Arena in preparation for the grand event.

-On September 14th, the students performed breathtaking routines that left the audience in awe.
-The dedication and passion displayed by our students in the 2024 Victorian State Schools Spectacular made our school community immensely proud, and we eagerly await our continued participation in this prestigious event, in 2025 and beyond.
+In September 2025, the students performed breathtaking routines that left the audience in awe.
+The dedication and passion displayed by our students in the 2025 Victorian State Schools Spectacular made our school community immensely proud and we look forward to continuing our participation in this prestigious event in the years ahead.

-James Nimaya, PSC student performing at the 2024 Victorian State Schools Spectacular as Principal Dancer.
+James Nimaya, PSC student, performing as Principal Dancer with our amazing dance troupe, performing at the 2025 Victorian State Schools Spectacular.

 bottom of page